Breast Imaging

 Screening mammography is a preventive measure that employs low-dose X-rays to identify breast cancer before any symptoms become evident.
 By detecting cancerous changes early, this technique enables prompt intervention and treatment, thereby increasing the chances of a successful outcome.
 Women with a higher risk of breast cancer, such as those with a family history, may begin screening mammography earlier than those with average risk.

 Diagnostic mammography, on the other hand, is employed when symptoms or abnormalities are already present.
-Utilising X-rays, this method examines the breast tissue to confirm any changes and determine the treatability of cancer.
+This method, which uses X-rays, examines the breast tissue to confirm any changes and determine the treatability of cancer.
 Diagnostic mammography is crucial in guiding subsequent medical decisions and treatment.

 Breast tomosynthesis, also known as 3D mammography, is an advanced technique based on digital mammography.
 It captures multiple X-ray images from different angles and generates a three-dimensional reconstruction of the breast tissue.
 This technology provides radiologists with more detailed information and helps reduce false-positive findings compared to traditional mammography.